ejbrun/koopkernel_sequencer/README.md

 # Koopman Kernel Sequencer

 Implementation of the Koopman Kernel Sequencer model.
-This model combines Koopman Kernel methods with an architecture that is trained sequentially.
+This model combines Koopman Kernel methods with a deep learning neural architecture.

 The basic architecture of the `NystroemKoopKernelSequencer` is described in `./examples/intro_koopkernelseq.ipynb`.
 The model comes in several architectural variants which are briefly discussed.
 Benchmarking of the variants is done for the chaotic Lorenz attractor in `model_training/train_koopkernel_sequencer.py`, results are plotted in `./examples/lorenz_system.ipynb`.
 See below for a brief discussion.

+Extensive explorations of the Koopman Kernel Sequencer in the context of tropical cyclone forecasting can be found at https://github.com/ejbrun/koopman_learning_tropical_cyclone.

 ## Setup